saLeox/HousePricePrediction-ServingAPI/README.md

  - Load the trained model into memory when it starts.
  - Encapsulate the loaded model as a bean (Singleton pattern compliant).
- - Contoller injects the bean by @Autowired and provide serving service outwards.
+ - Controller injects the bean by @Autowired and provide serving service outwards.

 ## Before deploy you should
  - Prepare a local spark environment or remote spark URL.